 Simulation tests were carried out in the PLECS program and the RT Box device, which enables HIL (hardware in the loop) simulations.
-In simulation tests, the cooperation of the proposed inverter with resistive-inductive load was checked..
+In simulation tests, the cooperation of the proposed inverter with resistive-inductive load was checked.
+An interesting situation occurs with resistive-inductive loads.